-2.1 Prohibition on Bribery.
+2.1 Prohibition on Bribery and Corruption.
 Allegro strictly prohibits all Company employees, and other individuals or entities acting on Allegro's behalf, from directly or indirectly giving, offering, promising, or authorizing the giving or offering of money or anything of value to any individual or entity for an improper purpose related to Allegro's business anywhere in the world.
 Allegro also prohibits any payment, or the provision of anything of value, to any third party while knowing, or where the circumstances indicate a high likelihood, that all or a portion of the payment or thing of value will be given, directly or indirectly, by the third party to anyone for an improper purpose.
+Allegro also prohibits any other Corrupt Practices.